Most published literature describes gastroparesis as delayed gastric emptying without a mechanical obstruction.

 Factors that must be considered in interpretation of test results include:

-A diagnosis of gastroparesis is established if upper GI series and endoscopy of the stomach and duodenum are normal, and biochemical testing rules our correctable electrolyte or metabolic disorder.
+A diagnosis of gastroparesis is established if upper GI series and endoscopy of the stomach and duodenum are normal, and biochemical testing rules out correctable electrolyte or metabolic disorder.

 Gastroparesis is a very challenging disorder for pediatric gastroenterologists to treat.
 At present there is no standardized medical therapy for gastroparesis.
 Therapy must be individualized, and include dietary management, pharmacologic therapy and non-pharmacologic therapy.

-At CHOP's Lustgarten Center for GI Motility, therapy generally follows a step-up symptom-based protocol that is related to symptom severity and degree of disability, not to the degree of abnormal emptying.
+At CHOP, therapy generally follows a step-up symptom-based protocol that is related to symptom severity and degree of disability, not to the degree of abnormal emptying.
 Our clinicians provide a multidisciplinary, patient-centered approach to care.
 We will coordinate with your child's primary care physician and other specialists to ensure the best management of the disease, and provide long-term follow-up care for your child.

 Our ultimate goal is to help your child live as healthy, active and comfortable a life as possible.